 Book value per share is a critical metric for mortgage REITs

-Since REITs are financials they tend to trade off of two important metrics—dividend yield and book value per share.
-Dividend yield is typically why investors buy REITs in the first place—they tend to have much higher dividend yields than a typical S&P 500 stock.
+Since REITs are financials, they tend to trade off of two important metrics—dividend yield and book value per share.
+Dividend yield is typically why investors buy REITs in the first place.
+REITs tend to have much higher dividend yields than a typical S&P 500 stock.
 This is due to the fact that they must distribute 90% of their earnings as dividends.

-That said, book value per share is often thought of as a floor level for the stock.
-In other words, if dividends are high, it may trade at an excess of book value.
+That said, investors often think of book value per share as a floor level for the stock.
+In other words, if dividends are high, the stock may trade at an excess of book value.
 However, REITs tend to trade at or just under book value.
-Book value, in theory, represents what a stockholder would expect to receive if the company was wound down.
+In theory, book value represents what a stockholder would expect to receive if the company were wound down.

-American Capital Agency reports its first increase in book value per share since early 2012
+American Capital Agency reports an increase in book value

 American Capital Agency’s (AGNC) book value per share increased from $25.54 in the third quarter to $25.74 in the fourth quarter.
 The increase was due in part to mortgage-backed securities’, or MBS, rising prices.
 The prices increased as interest rates rose.
 It was also due to increased prepayment assumptions.